house9/discography-redwoodjs/docs/prisma-1-intro.md

 ```

 - typescript type of `String`
-- database default value: generate a new uuid value
 - database type of `uuid`
+- database default value: a new uuid value

 ## Table naming